pkykevin/Kevin_Portfolio/README.md

 # Kevin Park
 Welcome to my data science portfolio.
 I am passionate about data analytics, data visualization, and behavioral economics.

-## Project 1: Carsales price prediction and understanding contributing features
+## Project 1 - Predictive models in Category based Data analysis:  A case study using second hand car sales data

+* This project is to build a tool to analyse, compare, predict and visualise the important features and price of different car categories or makes
-* The aim of this project is to build predictive models to facilitate decision making for second hand car buyers and sellers.
-The project implemented predictive models on actual data from [Carsales](https://www.carsales.com.au/).
+* The aim of this project is to build such predictive models to facilitate decision making for second hand car buyers and sellers.
 * Multiple Linear, Random Forest and Neural Network predictive modelling techniques were employed to create predictive models.
+* The study implemented predictive models on actual data from [Carsales](https://www.carsales.com.au)
+* We try to observe contributing features in category into different levels of prestige - luxury sports, luxury and economy cars.
-* We drill down car categories to discover the price influencing features on different car makes.
+* We also drill down car categories to discover the price influencing features on different car makes.

 ### Part 1.
 Dataset